Kepler Wessels was a former Australian and South African cricketer who had a successful international career as an opening batsman and captain.

 Kepler Christoffel Wessels, with an extremely unorthodox left-handed batting stance, made his debut for Australia against England at Brisbane Cricket Ground (colloquially the ‘Gabba), on Nov 26, 1982.

 In doing so, he became the first South Africa born cricketer to play for Australia and 13th Australian to make a century on debut, with a cracking 162.
-At 12 years of age, anyone that makes a century on debut was a superstar in my book.
+At 12 years of age, anyone that makes a century on debut was 'best in the world' in my book.

 Kepler Wessels In Australia